 Having grown accustomed to the dodgy environs of the current location, most workers seem to be indifferent to the move.
 Rather, the near-term future of their businesses are of more pressing concerns.

 “A friend of mine who was a wholesaler at a stall close to mine just recently went bust,” Makishima says.
 “Now everyone is wondering, ‘How much longer before we are next?'”

-Note: This article originally appeared in May 2003 on the Sake-Drenched Postcards Web page.
+Note: This article originally appeared on the Sake-Drenched Postcards Web page in May, 2003.